ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 the Q/A Lead and Coordinator.

-Funding for Community Claims comes from unallocated budget within the _Core Team Effort Budget_ resulting from open Roles on the Core Team.
+Funding for Community Claims comes from unallocated budget within the _Core Team Effort Budget_ resulting from open Roles on the Core Team as detailed in _Table 1_.

 BitShares Core Team Framework:
 ==============================